Buying Diabetic Socks

 So, what should a good pair cost?
 Let’s use dress socks as a comparison.
 A lower end pair sells for about $4, while a higher end pair might cost you $15.
 The average pair of diabetic socks is likely to run about $10.
 This is certainly more than most socks, but the extra money is well worth the aggravation you’re likely to save yourself.
 Which would you choose: saving a few dollars on socks, or avoiding possible ulcers and infection?

-Your Podiatrist Can Help You Select the Right Pair
+Your Podiatrist Can Help You Select the Right Pair of Diabetic Socks

 If you’re a diabetic it’s a very good idea to wear diabetic socks regularly.
 Podiatrists deal with diabetic socks on a daily basis, and can answer any questions you might have.
 Out of all the healthcare professionals you see, podiatrists can best recommend a brand and style to suit your individual needs.
 What’s more, they may be able to offer you quality socks at a significant discount.
 All things considered, it’s a conversation worth having, and your feet will thank you.